Skip to content

 If you think that the report means that everything is ok, when it's not, nothing will change.

-In this case, you may be better off without the audit.
+In this case, you may be better off without the review.
 A false sense of security can make us complacent.

 Not knowing what our blind spots are can make us more vigilant in trying to find them.